Popular face of Aberdeen ice cream cafes, Vince Canale dies age 87

 In 2020 Maura passed away.
 A devoted papa to seven grandchildren, despite the profound loss of his wife, he had plenty to keep him busy.

-The decision to rename it The Promenade Cafe met with his approval, paying homage top the cafe’s rich history.
+The decision to rename it The Promenade Cafe met with his approval, paying homage to the cafe’s rich history.

 Final farewell